 This week the children also learnt about being welcomed into God's family through Baptism.
 Why don't you discuss your child's baptism with them and share photos of the special occasion.

-Over the next couple of weeks the children will be learning songs for their Nursery Nativity play which will be on Wednesday 7th December.
+Over the next couple of weeks, the children will be learning songs for their Nursery Nativity play which will be on Wednesday 6th December.

-Caterpillars (AM) performance - 11am
+Caterpillars and full-time children - 11am

-Ladybirds and full time children -2.30pm
+Ladybirds and full -time children -2.30pm

-There is limited space in the Nursery, so only 2 members of each family are welcome to come and watch.
+There is limited space in the nursery, so only 2 members of each family are welcome to come and watch.
 Please make sure you have given your ticket order to the office.

-Friday 18th November 2022
+Friday 17th November 2023

 What an exciting week we had in Nursery.
 The children became Airport staff and experienced check in, passport control and flying on a plane.
 This week we travelled to Poland and the capital city Warsaw.
 The children really enjoyed comparing the Warsaw buses to London buses.
 The children are very excited to see where they travel to next week and on what means of transport.